ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Finally, each subfolder `round_{i}` in the `models` directory contains:

-* `trained_model.pickle`: Contains the trained model.
+* `trained_model.pickle`: The trained model.
 This object is needed to sample from the approximated posterior distribution after the neural network has been trained.
-* `inference.pickle`: Contains the trained inference object, which stores the weights of the trained neural network.
+* `inference.pickle`: The trained inference object, which stores the weights of the trained neural network.
 * `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
 * `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
 * `posterior_samples_test_data.npz`: A tensor containing the true values and the corresponding posterior samples for each sample in the test dataset.

 If `ensemble` is enabled, there will be as many `inference.pickle` and `trained_model.pickle` files as there are neural networks in the ensemble.

 ## Multi-round specific options